Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team. Updated on February 24, 2021

 Sometimes, it can be difficult to speak about sensitive subjects to a sexual partner.
-Shame and negative social conditioning can cause people to ignore their needs or the needs of their partner.
-In some cases, it can be beneficial to speak to a therapist or counselor who is knowledgeable and supportive of sexual health.
+Shame and negative social conditioning may cause individuals to ignore their needs or those of their partner.
+In some cases, it may be beneficial to speak to a therapist who is knowledgeable and supportive of sexual health.

 Sexual health is an integral part of living an authentic life.
-Making sexual health a priority can significantly improve a person’s emotional, physical, and mental well-being, as well as enhance their intimate relationships and quality of life.
-If you’re looking to improve your sexual health, please reach out a qualified counselor or doctor today.
+Making it a priority can significantly improve an individual’s emotional, physical, and mental well-being, as well as enhance their intimate relationships.

 One way to take charge of your reproductive health is by using birth control.
 If you are not already signed up for our FREE delivery service, check it out today!
 You can also set up an online consultation with one of our expert doctors if you live in AZ, CA, CO, FL, GA, NV, TX, or WY.
 With Pandia Health, you can feel confident that your reproductive health needs are our number one priority!

 What does being sexually active mean?

 Being sexually active does not solely mean engaging in penis-in-vagina penetration.
 Oral sex, anal sex, and manual sex (like a i.e. hand job) also counts as being sexually active.